L-Photo-methionine: Complex and Function of Membrane Protein in Cholesterol Homeostasis

 As mentioned before, scientists Monika Suchanek, Anna Radzikowski, and Christoph Thiele wanted to study protein-protein interaction in their natural environment.
 Specifically, the membrane proteins (in a complex and are SCAP, Insig-1, and SREBP) that regulate cholesterol homeostasis so they wanted to know what their function was and the complex structure.
-What they had found was that using this photo-reactive amino acid was incorporated efficiently into the protein by mammalian cells, but did not need to use modified tRNAs (transfer RNA's) or AARS's (aminoacyl tRNA synthases) which that allowed the specific cross-linking needed.
+What they had found was that using this photo-reactive amino acid was incorporated efficiently into the protein by mammalian cells, but did not need to use modified tRNAs (transfer RNA's) or AARS's (aminoacyl tRNA syntheses) which that allowed the specific cross-linking needed.
 This cross-linking could be determined by western blotting and they had discovered a direct interaction between Insig-1 and PGRMC1 (a progesterone-binding membrane protein).
 All four of the membrane proteins are found in the endoplasmic reticulum and the complex responds to low cholesterol levels.
 Cells (COS7) that had HA (hemagglutinin tagged PGRMC1) and Myc tagged Insig-1 were grown with and without photo-Met.
 In the presence of photo-Met, Insig-1 and SCAP had cross-linked with PGRMC1; specifically, Insig-1 cross-linked had a strong band.
 The cross-linking was detected by immunoprecipitating detergent-extracts with an antibody to HA then the precipitant was tested for Insig-1 using western blotting with the antibody for Myc.
 An identical band was found doing the reverse order of the detection; meaning Myc antibody was immunoprecipitated then followed by blotting with the HA antibody.
 So, the method had proven to work that photo-Met could cross-link proteins, but the physiological implications of this cross-linking has yet to be determined.